Selecting, Installing and Setting Up Your New Heat Pump

 Choosing the right size of heat pump for your home is essential for optimal performance.
 A heat pump that is too small won't effectively heat or cool your space, while one that is too large will overwork, leading to inefficiency and increased wear and tear.

 When measuring a heat pump’s efficiency, we typically look at the Seasonality Coefficient of Performance (SCOP).
 For optimal performance, look for heat pumps with an energy efficiency rating of 3.5 or above.
-These will not only save you money on your energy bills but also have a lower environmental impact.
+These will save you money on your energy bills and have a lower environmental impact.

 At Ideal Heating, all of our heat pumps have a SCOP of up to 5.19 under lab testing.
 While this is lower in practice, efficiency remains consistently high.